Vincit/multi-user-test-runner/README.md

 Originally the library was created to test the security of Spring service-layer methods.
 Now the core library also with any plain Java classes and has been successfully used with REST-assured based API testing.
-For the Spring support, use the `multi-user-test-runner-spring` module.
+For the old Spring support, use the `multi-user-test-runner-spring` module.
+New component based configuration doesn't need the Spring module.

 # Requirements